hasura/graphql-engine/docs/graphql/manual/deployment/heroku/updating.rst

   :depth: 1
   :local:

-This guide will help you update Hasura GraphQL engine running on Heroku.
-This guide assumes that you already have Hasura GraphQL engine running on Heroku.
+This guide will help you update the Hasura GraphQL engine running on Heroku.
+This guide assumes that you already have a Hasura GraphQL engine running on Heroku.

 The current latest version is: